Meet Our Mental Health Team

 Jessica is available to work with young adults and adults in individual or family therapy.
 Sometimes our minds are not safe spaces for us, and Jessica is committed to working with you to make your mind a safe and peaceful place for you to be.

 Ms. Qureshi works in our Baltimore office providing Telehealth services.

 Colleen is a Licensed Master Social Worker from Virginia Commonwealth University.
 Her approach to care is providing a supportive and therapeutic space for clients to learn ways to improve their satisfaction and quality of life.
 This is achieved through the use of various clinical tools such as solutions-focused strategies, cognitive behavioral skills (CBT), and mindfulness techniques.
 The treatment sessions and therapeutic techniques will be tailored to the client’s strengths and needs.
 Whether the client is working through a traumatic event, grief, or other stressful life situation or experiencing ongoing or periodic anxiety or depression, a safe space to utilize various modalities of treatment will be created.
 Colleen believes one of the most important aspects of treatment is the therapeutic relationship and strives to deliver a positive experience for all clients to achieve client goals.

-Ms. Sweeney works in our Baltimore County School-Based program and in our Harford County Office.
+Ms. Cronin works in our Harford County School-Based program.